-To keep the VU Polytechnic community safe, and to play our part in containing the spread of coronavirus (COVID-19), we have made changes to how we deliver our courses.
-Most VU Polytechnic students will have access to supported remote learning from April, meaning you can continue to study the same high-quality program from home.
+To keep the VU Polytechnic community safe during the COVID-19 pandemic, most VU Polytechnic students have access to supported remote learning.
+This means you can continue to study the same high-quality program from home.

 Whether your passion is for health administration, aged care and disability or nursing or paramedical science, we have the courses and industry connections to guide you through a fulfilling career in the health industry.